exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 The **SCHEMA_REGISTRY_URL** is an URL to the Schema Registry server.
 It is used to retrieve Avro schemas of Kafka topics.

-The **TOPICS** is the name of the Kafka topic we want to import Avro data from.
-Please note that even though it is in plural form, currently only a single topic data imports are supported.
+The **TOPIC_NAME** is the name of the Kafka topic we want to import Avro data from.
+Please note that we only support a single topic data imports.

 The **TABLE_NAME** is the Exasol table name that we have prepared and we are going to import Kafka topic data.